-Being a single-slot card, its power draw is rated at 39 W maximum.
-Display outputs include: 1x DVI, 1x VGA, 1x HDMI.
+Being a single-slot card, the ATI Radeon HD 5550 does not require any additional power connector, its power draw is rated at 39 W maximum.
+Display outputs include: 1x DVI, 1x HDMI, 1x VGA.
 Radeon HD 5550 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 165 mm in length, and features a single-slot cooling solution.

 ||Feb 9th, 2010

 |Variant Memory: 1 GB

 Variant Memory: 2 GB